TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesIntegrators/GlobalTypo3Options/Index.rst

 because they could contain malicious code which can be executed by TypoScript as well.
-The "noPHPscriptInclude" directive addresses this risk and offers the option to prevent the inclusion of PHP scripts, except if they reside in the directory "typo3/sysext/cms/tslib/media/scripts/" (in older TYPO3 CMS versions:
+The "noPHPscriptInclude" directive addresses this risk and offers the option to prevent the inclusion of PHP scripts, except if they reside one of the allowed paths, such as:

-"media/scripts/").
+- globally installed extension directory: typo3/ext/
+- locally installed extension directory: typo3conf/ext/
+- system extension directory: typo3/sysext/

 Possible values are: 0 or 1 (boolean), where "0" deactivates the option and "1" enables it (prevents the inclusion of PHP scripts).
 The